Skip to main content

 Where we work

 Humane World for Animals is a leading force for animal protection across the continent.
 In South Africa, we have active campaigns to improve conditions for farmed animals, protect wildlife, reduce the use of animals in testing and better protect companion animals.
-In Liberia, our Second Chance Chimpanzee Refuge provides lifetime care to more than 60 chimpanzees who were used in invasive research for decades.
+In Liberia, our Second Chance Chimpanzee Refuge provides lifetime care to dozens of chimpanzees who were used in invasive research for decades.

 Latest News